 Brisbane Metropolitan Transport Management Centre

-Brisbane City Council and the Queensland Department of Transport and Main Roads jointly established the Brisbane Metropolitan Transport Management Centre (BMTMC) in 2006 to enable efficient multi-modal transport operations.
+Brisbane City Council and Queensland Department of Transport and Main Roads jointly established the Brisbane Metropolitan Transport Management Centre (BMTMC) in 2006.
+This was to enable efficient multi-modal transport operations.

-The BMTMC is the transport management centre for the Greater Brisbane area, servicing road users and public transport patrons 24 hours a day, seven days a week.
+The BMTMC is the transport management centre for the greater Brisbane area.
+It services road users and public transport patrons 24 hours a day, seven days a week.
 The BMTMC has three key functions:

-The TMC is the single point of contact for incident management on all Council and state-owned roads.
-The TMC operators respond to more than 18,000 crashes, traffic hazards and stationary vehicles each year, as well as multiple weather events and other major incidents.
-They also manage traffic around public events, monitor traffic flow and roadworks, coordinate clearway towing on Council roads and facilitate free tows-to-safety for broken down vehicles on motorways.
+They also manage traffic around public events, monitor traffic flow and roadworks, coordinate clearway towing on Council roads and facilitate tows-to-safety for broken down vehicles on motorways.

-Council manages the largest bus fleet in Australia, with more than 1150 buses in operations.
+Council manages one of the largest bus fleets in Australia, with more than 1200 buses in operation.
 The Network Coordination Centre provides real-time incident management and support to drivers and buses across Brisbane.

-Within the BMTMC, Translink’s Busways Operations Centre manages an extensive busway network, which offers segregated, fast and reliable bus services in and out of Brisbane’s inner-city area.
-Their responsibilities include proactive monitoring of the busways and stations with the help of more than 600 CCTV cameras, real-time management of safety and security incidents, and field response teams.
+Within the BMTMC, Translink’s Busways Operations Centre manages an extensive busway network.
+It offers segregated, fast and reliable bus services in and out of Brisbane’s inner-city area.
+Their responsibilities include:

 - phoning 13 19 40 Traffic Report Line

 - listening to local radio stations for peak period traffic reports.